tradeup rating

 Cash Management

-Cash+ Program page.
-After enrollment, your account will earn 4.07% APY for the first 90 days, but you must wait 15 days for the special interest rate.
-After 105 days, the APY drops to 0.25%, though very large balances (over $1.5 million) can still earn 4.06%.
+Customers have to enroll through the special Cash+ Program page.
+After an account is enrolled, it earns 4.07% APY for 90 days, although there is a 15-day wait before the promotional rate begins.
+After 105 days, the APY drops to 0.25%, although very large balances (above $1.5 million) earn 4.06%.

-Uninvested cash, regardless of whether it’s part of the Cash+ Program, is covered by SIPC protection up to $250,000.
-The standard APY for uninvested cash is 0.10%.
+Uninvested cash, whether it’s inside the Cash+ Program or not, is eligible for SIPC protection up to $250,000.
+The standard APY is 0.10%.

 Margin

-Every taxable brokerage account at TradeUP can be set up as either a margin or cash account.
-Margin accounts allow for shorting securities, trading option spreads, and buying securities with borrowed funds.
-The broker’s platforms display margin details for each entered ticker symbol.
-Here are some key data points that can be accessed:
+Every taxable brokerage account at TradeUP can be opened as either a margin or cash account.
+Margin accounts can short securities, trade option spreads, and purchase securities with borrowed money.
+The broker’s computer platforms, which we’ll cover next, display margin details on entered ticker symbols.
+Here are a few pieces of information that can be pulled up quickly:

 • Long and short maintenance requirements